SRI-CSL/yices2/doc/sphinx/source/model-operations.rst

 Value of a Term in a Model
 --------------------------

-The following functions give access to the value of a term in a model.
+The following functions compute the value of a term in a model.
 For terms of atomic types, the value can be extracted directly.
 Non-atomic valued (i.e., tuples or functions) can be extracted by traversing the model's DAG.

 Many functions in this section attempt to evaluate a term *t* in a model.
 If the value can't be computed, these functions return -1 and